kutweer/loot-filters-ui/module-system-docs/modular-filters-book/Readme.md

-# Chatper 1: Getting started with modular filters
+# Chapter 1: Getting started with modular filters

 Modular filters are an extension of the filter framework provided by the loot-filters plugin that allow you to build, share and configure filters via the loot-filters UI.